Edick1337/ModbusTCP/README.md

 ![Server](/Server.png?raw=true "Server")

 The main program (client) contains two panels with graphs, as well as a connection control panel.
 It is possible to set the device polling interval, as well as the starting address of the register whose value should be received.
-If the connection is successful, the message "OK!" appears. in the panel on the right, and if unsuccessful - an error notification.
+If the connection is successful, the message "OK!" appears in the panel on the right, and if unsuccessful - an error notification.

 ![Client](/Client.png?raw=true "Client")